 What are the qualities of an engaging radio station description?

-Your station description should be as descriptive as possible, including featured genres, example artists, any featured decades, live shows and the schedule for those shows, on-air host(s), and any other information that you can provide about your station to give potential listeners a good idea of what to expect from your station.
+Your station description should be as descriptive as possible, including featured genres, moods, vibes, and sounds, example artists, any featured decades, live shows and the schedule for those shows, on-air host(s), and any other information that you can provide about your station to give potential listeners a good idea of what to expect from your station.
 If you are struggling to get really descriptive, think about your own vision for your station and your niche and aim to put that into words.

 Having a fully detailed description will likely convey your enthusiasm for your station, but you should ensure you are expressing how excited you are about your station and the programming you are providing listeners.
 If you showcase your enthusiasm and believe in your station, that will rub off on your listeners.
 Now, of course, as with anything, you don't want to overdo the enthusiasm, but you do want it to come through that you are passionate, excited, and confident in your station.